MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/e-invoicing-isv-connector.md

   The rest of the action's parameters can be left empty.

-- **Waiting for response from Edicom** - a new action that waits for the response from Edicom.
-No specific parameters need to be additionally configured.
+- **Waiting for response from Edicom** - A new action that waits for the response from Edicom.
+No specific parameters need to be configured.

-- **Process response** - for this existing action new Electronic Reporting configurations **Edicom Response Processing** and **Error log import Json** were created for handeling the response received from Edicom by the preceding **Waiting for response from Edicom** action.
+- **Process response** - For this existing action, new Electronic Reporting configurations **Edicom Response Processing** and **Error log import Json** were created tp handle the response received from Edicom by the preceding **Waiting for response from Edicom** action.

   The following parameters are Edicom-specific and can be left unchanged with their default values provided by Microsoft in related globalization features.